hornmich/totem-plugin-poweroff/README.md

 If the plugin does not work for you, please send me the output from the command line and version of your player to allow me improve the plugin.

+## Where to get the plugin
+The best is to look at the !Releases! page and download the correct version for your player.
+On this page there are released and tested versions for some major Totem and Xplayer version, distributed in Ubuntu and Linux Mint distributions.

+You are free to try another versions and to post Pull requests for them :)

 ## Installation
 There are two ways for installation:
 ### Script